IPA.CONF(5) IPA.CONF(5)

 There are some predefined macro variables:

-${$} - expands to a `$' character;
+${$} - a `$' character;

-${rule} - expands to the name of current rule section;
+${rule} - the current rule name;

-${limit} - expands to the name of current limit section;
+${limit} - the current limit name;

-${sublimit} - expands to the name of current sublimit section;
+${sublimit} - the current sublimit name;

-${threshold} - expands to the name of current threshold section;
+${threshold} - the current threshold name;

-${autorule} - expands to the name of current autorule section.
+${autorule} - the current autorule name.

 Any macro variable (including predefined ones) except ${$} can be rede-